xavysp/DexiNed/README.md

 └── train.py                    # the script to run the train experiment
 ```

-As described above, run_model.py has the parameters settings, wether DexiNed is used for training or testing, before thoses processes the parameters need to be set
+As described above, run_model.py has the parameters settings, wether DexiNed is used for training or testing, before thoses processes the parameters need to be set.
+As highlighted, DexiNed is trained just one time with our proposed dataset BIPED so in "--train_dataset" as the default setting is BIDEP; however, in the testing stage (--test_dataset), any dataset can be used, even CLASSIC, which are any arvitrare image downloaded from internet but to evaluate with single images or CLASSIC "--use_dataset" have to be in FALSE mode.
+Whenever a dataset is used to test or train DexiNed the arguments have to heve the list of training or testingn files files (--train_list, --test_list).
+Pay attention in the parameters settings, and change whatever you want, like ''--image_width'' or ''--image_height''.
+To test lena image I have set 512x512.
 ```
 parser.add_argument('--train_dataset', default='BIPED', choices=['BIPED','BSDS'])
 parser.add_argument('--test_dataset', default='CLASSIC', choices=['BIPED', 'BSDS','MULTICUE','NYUD','PASCAL','CID'])